ArshiaKSabet/assignment-api-fullstack/README.md

 If both the server and the frontend-application is live, you can open the webpage with the correct adress (should be: http://localhost:5173/).
+API is running at http://localhost:3001/.
 You should be able to see the category tree rendered out, clicking on of the categories/subcategories should redirect you to the specific category page where the next children(if there are any) should be rendered out again.